bw-shark/FedCCML/README.md

 Each client first adapts its classifier head with cross-entropy loss.
 Then it freezes the classifier and trains the feature extractor with cross-entropy plus two cosine alignment terms, one from the local classifier and one from the proxy classifier.

-Round 0 is evaluation only.
-The training loop then runs exactly `T` communication rounds, as described in the paper.
-The main experiments use full client participation in every round.

 ## 🧠 Algorithms